sonatas, continued (Rachmannov – “Rhapsody on a Theme of Paganini”)

 technical brilliance, or for a yearning

-for more spiritual legacy, set the
+for a more spiritual legacy, set the

 stage for a promise of forthcoming